 🧬 Material: Wood, brass-type metal frets

-The Vosges spinet is a traditional musical instrument originating from the Vosges region in eastern France.
+The Vosges dulcimer is a traditional musical instrument originating from the Vosges region in eastern France.

-It is a plucked string instrument, from the zither or monochord family, and more precisely a drone instrument.
+It is a plucked string instrument, from the family of zithers or monochords, and more specifically a drone instrument.

-The spinet produces a clear, sweet, and slightly nasal sound, with harmonic richness provided by the drone strings.
+The spinet produces a clear, sweet, and slightly nasal sound, with a harmonic richness brought by the drone strings.

 It is a diatonic instrument, often used to play simple, folk or medieval tunes.